 Is workers’ comp insurance required?

-Workers’ compensation insurance is required to some degree in every state except Texas.
+Some type of workers’ compensation insurance is required in every state except Texas.

 What is covered under workers’ compensation insurance?